Bailiffs Powers With A Limited Company

 England and Wales

 In England and Wales.
-Numerous “bailiffs” exist.
+Many “bailiffs” exist.
 Some are concerned with executing court orders, usually regarding debts.
-They may also then carry out semi-official supervisory powers.
+They may also carry out therefore semi-official supervisory powers.
 Those concerned with carrying out court orders are bailiffs.
-However, changes in 2014 to the law have now given names to specific areas they carry out.
+However, changes to the law in 2014 have now given names to specific areas they carry out.

 In Scotland, bailiffs do not operate.
-Instead, Sheriff officers exist, their roles are fairly similar, though.
+Instead, Sheriff officers exist.
+Their roles are similar, though.

-Northern Ireland ceased operating bailiffs in favour of Enforcement of Judgements Office (EJO).
+Northern Ireland ceased operating bailiffs for the Enforcement of Judgements Office (EJO).
 Operated by the Courts Service.
-EJOs do not act like Bailiffs; instead, they negotiate payment at an affordable rate.
+EJOs do not act like Bailiffs, but negotiate payment at an affordable rate.

 However, before EJOs can be involved, the creditor must issue a court claim and obtain a judgement.
 Then you would have to fail to pay by that judgement.